OmegaAOL/MunnaAI/README.md

-# MunnaAI
+# API deprecated

-Website that uses ChatGPT's /completions API to create an AI that talks in the style of Munna Mukilan.
+The completions endpoint for ChatGPT's API appears to be no longer functioning.